JasminDreasond/Tiny-Dices/README.md

 Welcome to **Tiny Dice**!
 This JavaScript library is here to bring an extra layer of fun and magic to your dice-rolling experience. ✨ Whether you're rolling for your favorite tabletop RPG or just need some virtual dice to shake things up, TinyDice makes it all possible with style!

+### Inspiration ✨

+This project was initially a custom dice application from Pony Driland repository.
+The tiny dice eventually evolved during the development that resulted in this project that is now published by the same creator of the Pony Driland repository.

 ### Features 🌟

 - **Roll any number of dice** – from a single die to a whole set of them! 🎲